A Closer Look at Private Pilot License Requirements

 - is required to complete 10 hours of solo flight time, including 5 hours of solo cross-country time, one cross-country flight of 150 NM with a full stop landing at three different points.
 The flight must involve a straight-line distance of more than 50 NM between the takeoff and landing locations and three takeoffs and landings to a full stop at a tower-controlled airport.

 Private Pilot License Requirements for Part 141

-In contrast, a flight school that is Part 141 approved means that not only does the School meet the FAA requirements, but the course has been specifically approved.
-The result is that some of the aeronautical experience requirements can be reduced although its not always the case.
-The minimum requirements under Part 141 are:
+In contrast, a flight school that is Part 141 approved means that not only does the school meet the FAA requirements, but the course has been specifically approved.
+The result is that some of the aeronautical experience requirements can be reduced although it’s not always the case.
+To meet the minimum requirements under Part 141, the student: